9P9/Discord-QR-Token-Logger/README.md

 into scanning their Discord login QR Code, and gain access to their account.
 Use for Educational Purposes only.

 ### Usage
+First Step, Import This Project From GitHub In [REPLIT](https://replit.com)